bobc/bobc_hardware/README.md

 RAMPS-FD
 --------

-RAMPS-FD v2.1 design is frozen and will be updated for bug fixes only.
-Development of a new RAMPS board will take place at https://github.com/bobc/RAMPS-NG
+RAMPS-FD v2.1 design is frozen and will be updated for minor changes only.

 RAMPS-FD is licensed with GPL v3.